mikailmagomedov/mikailmagomedov/README.md

-## Hi there, my name is TashuerBoy, i like to program interesting games.
+## Hi there, my name is TashyerBoy, i like to program interesting games.

 <!--